Severson-Group/docs.amdc.dev/source/getting-started/advanced-tutorials/fpga-ip-core/index.md

 ### Results

-Run on hardware and get results
+Run on hardware and get results.

+*This section will be updated soon with actual numbers of execution time from lab hardware testing.*

 ## Conclusion

 **Congrats!** If you made it this far, be proud of yourself.
-Getting custom Verilog code into the FPGA via an IP core and accessing it from C code memory-mapped operations in quite the feat.
+Getting custom Verilog code into the FPGA via an IP core and accessing it from C code memory-mapped operations is quite the feat.

 You can now add custom logic to the FPGA.
 [The world is your oyster!](https://nosweatshakespeare.com/quotes/famous/the-worlds-your-oyster/)